 Much of our movement is dictated by Vata and Kapha Dosha.

 According to Ayurveda, Vata Dosha in excess can create serious imbalance within the joints resulting in pain and discomfort.
-You may already experience that the most commonly affected joints are the ones that we use the most and take the most impact: knees, ankles, elbows, wrists, fingers, and toes.
+You may already experience that the most commonly affected joints are the ones that we use the most and take the most impact: knees, ankle, elbows, wrists, fingers, and toes.

 Vata Dosha has dry and cold qualities, which can quickly and easily deplete the lubricating qualities of Kapha Dosha in the body.
 Joints become dried out, rough and weak.
 Common symptoms of excess Vata in the joints are dryness, popping, cracking, muscle tics and spasms.